nathanhuckaba/example-flask-endpoint/README.md

 ```

 Test data can be found in `test/`, along with a test data generation script, `test/generate_test_data.py`.
 This script generates test data for 17 test cases and was used to generate the included `test/test_data.json` file.
+Words are pulled randomly from the input file given and used to populate requests during generation.

 ```
 usage: generate_test_data.py [-h] [-i INPUT_FILE] [-o OUTPUT_FILE]